 Did you like playing audio (music and videos) on your Windows computer?
-Then you must have faced loudness issue sometimes.
+Then you must have faced a loudness issue sometimes.
 It is not just limited to Windows, but it happens on all devices and operating systems.
 Loudness issues can be roughly translated to having different loudness levels for different apps.
 This gets really annoying sometimes and leaves you with manually adjusting the volume every time you switch apps.
 But the tool we are talking about in this post can help you exactly with that.
-WALE controls each app’s volume separately and tries to bring them on same loudness level.
+WALE controls each app’s volume separately and tries to bring them on the same loudness level.

 WALE – Windows Audio Loudness Equalizer

 WALE stands for Windows Audio Loudness Equalizer and the tool is good at doing that too.
 It is a simple standalone utility that sits in the system tray and does its job.
 The program does use some advanced terms related to audio, but that does not make this an advanced tool at all.
 But you must be wondering, how does it level the audio?

 I would directly like to quote the developer:

 It calculates appropriate volume from average peak level and lowers the volume immediately when the peak is exceeding desired level.
 You can configure several parameters such as action timing, period of average, volume recovery function, target peak level, and so on.

 There are some serious calculations going in the background as a result of which, you get a consistent loudness level on your Windows computer.